H4HP Coordinated Entry – A New Connection Approach

 The current capacity for conducting Housing Needs Assessments is limited by the number of available Connectors and the training and technology needs associated with the role.
 Connectors may be dedicated full-time to CES or may have other roles within an agency so long as they are able to do Connector functions.
 They work intensively with participants and have limited caseloads; some Connectors take new participants only from within their agencies or from specific subpopulations, such as families or youth, while others may work with anyone experiencing homelessness.
 H4H will be expanding the number of Connectors as quickly as possible.
 Agencies interested in learning more about the Connector role and potentially becoming a Connection Point should contact HousingforHealth@santacruzcounty.us.

 To help the community understand the new approach, H4H will provide a series of presentations, including a recorded webinar in the Spring as well as presentations to specific groups and community organizations.
 More information and presentation dates will be available shortly.

 The Coordinated Entry Redesign is part of a larger system-wide effort the Housing for Health Partnership is launching in 2023.
 H4H Division staff will be working with partner organizations and providers to more fully develop a data-driven system by implementing updated Homeless Management Information System (HMIS) policies and procedures and coordination around data use and interpretation for addressing system issues.

-Updates on the transition and redesign will be available on this webpage as they roll out.
-More information on the requirements and expectations associated with becoming a Connector will be forthcoming.
-Specific questions can be directed to HousingforHealth@santacruzcounty.us.
+Additional updates on the CES transition and redesign will be available on this webpage as they roll out.
+Questions can be directed to HousingforHealth@santacruzcounty.us.